 WHAT'S IT LIKE TO ATTEND SUNDAY WORSHIP IN PERSON

-You will see windows open with fans blowing out on the north side to keep bring in fresh air.
-There are air purifiers at the front to protect the one preaching.
+Windows are open with fans blowing out on the north side for increased ventilation.
+There are air purifiers at the front for added protection for the service leaders and pastor.

 If you wish to ask questions of someone who attends in person, feel free to contact Lou Nop.